preparing for and applying to grad school

 Letters of Recommendation

 Having strong recommendations is crucial for graduate school admission.
 That's why you need to cultivate relationships with your professors and other faculty members early in your undergrad career by attending office hours, asking questions during class, doing independent research, and so forth.
 Recommendations help the admissions committee understand how others view you academically, personally, etc. When you ask people to write a recommendation for you, be sure to give them ample time to complete it; two months should be sufficient.
 Provide them with recommendation forms or instructions for filling out the online recommendation form, resumes, a draft of your statement of purpose, a copy of your best work in the course, stamped and addressed envelopes (if not using the online recommendation process), etc. If you plan to take some time off before you go to graduate school, go ahead and ask your professors for letters of recommendation while you are still fresh in their minds.
 When you are ready to apply to grad school, then you can contact the professors again and ask them to update your letters.

 Applying to graduate school takes a lot of time and effort.
 Be sure to keep a calendar of all application deadlines and submit the applications according to program requirements.
+Use this grad school application timeline as reference.
 Best of luck in receiving admission to your program and school of choice!